photm5/botstrats/README.md

 All the requirements should be recorded in the `shell.nix` files.

-**NOTE**: The supervisor is not rewritten in haskell yet and is thus not guaranteed to work on your machine.

 ## quick try

 Run each line in it’s own shell, and wait until the previos ones have settled: